-Return the generated PTX assembly code for all signatures encountered thus far, or the PTX assembly code for a specific signature and compute_capability if given.
-If the dispatcher is specialized, the assembly code for the single specialization is returned.
+Returns The PTX code for the given signature, or a dict of PTX codes for all previously-encountered signatures.
+If the dispatcher is specialized, the PTX code for the single specialization is returned even if no signature was provided.

 inspect_llvm (signature=None, compute_capability=None)